 The most common and inexpensive method of stretching paper is to begin by soaking it in clean water.
 For large sheets of paper it may be best to fill your clean bath with 5-6” of lukewarm water.
 Slide the paper carefully into the tub and leave it to soak for a few minutes.
 This will dissolve a little of the sizing of the paper.
-Carefully lift the wet paper from the tube and lay it on to a clean and dry board – a sheet of sturdy MDF would work fine.
+Carefully lift the wet paper from the tube and lay it on to a clean and dry board – a plywood drawing board would work fine.
 Sponge off the excess water gently, with a clean sponge – the outward motion you use to do this will help flatten the paper on to the board.
 Once you feel that the paper is adequately stretched out, wet your gumstrip and fix this to the outer edges of the paper, so that half is stuck to the board and half is stuck to the paper itself.
 I find that by putting the tape into the same bath water and then sponging off the excess water in the same way that you did with the watercolour paper works very well.
 Lay flat and allow this to dry (in the sunshine it doesn’t take too long, but it may need to be left for a morning, afternoon, or overnight to be completely dry) before you start your painting.
 When your painting is finished leave it to dry completely before cutting the paper free form the board using a sharp craft knife.

 How to use a Paper Stretcher

 Paper stretchers make the use of the gum strip tape redundant.
 You just need to soak the paper in the same way you would with gumstrip paper stretching but then fix the paper to the frame.
 Our economy paper stretchers and the Keba Artmate paper stretchers work in different ways.
-The economy paper stretchers comprises of 4 bars and clip together – make sure that your sheet of paper is the right size for the frame you are using, immerse in water and then clip the frame around it, which will keep the paper taut.
+The economy paper stretchers consists of 4 bars and clip together – make sure that your sheet of paper is the right size for the frame you are using, immerse in water and then clip the frame around it, which will keep the paper taut.
 It is a lightweight paper stretcher and works better in the smaller sizes.
 The Keba Artmate paper stretcher has a backing board supplied and you can achieve a tighter stretch with it – if it becomes slack there is a key to tighten the frame again if necessary.
 There are 2 ways of stretching watercolour paper with the Keba Artmate – either you spray the back and edges of the paper to stretch, by doing this you can start to paint straight away, or you can soak the paper and stretch, allowing it to dry fully before work.
 The Keba can also be used for temporarily stretching pieces of silk or canvas for painting.